JuliaRegistries/TagBot/README.md

 ### I am missing old tags

 If you have missed tags due to now-fixed errors, you can manually trigger TagBot with a longer "lookback" period (days) in order to try to find them (assuming your workflow has been configured as shown in [Setup](#Setup) with a `workflow_dispatch` trigger).
 See the [Github docs](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) for more on manually running workflows.

-### The workflow shows as "successful" even though errors have occurred

-This is by design, because in the past transient GitHub issues or even broken TagBot releases have caused widespread notifications and issues due to the workflow failing.
-Instead, TagBot is set up to re-run several times after a release until the tag is successfully created, and to comment in the TagBot trigger issue if it has not been created.

-Note that in the future this approach may change, e.g. specific errors may be made to fail the workflow while others may still not.